Sweet ‘n Sticky Honey Barbecue Pork Ribs

 Here’s some tips for pellet grills

-After hour 4 is a great time to go ahead and apply a layer of the honey barbecue glaze we made earlier.
-If you don’t have enough, make up another batch.
+After the ribs have been cooking for 4 hours, apply a layer of the honey barbecue glaze we made earlier.
+If you don't have enough, make up another batch.

 Use a sauce mop or a basting brush and apply it generously to the top of the ribs.